-The 390 Duke ticks nearly every box - from it's fantastic visuals based on the Super Duke R, to it's top class performance and cutting edge features.
-The single-cylinder 373cc engine puts out 43hp and stays inline with A2 licence requirements but the bike's light weight (just 149kg with an empty tank) and impressive torque make for a fun ride even for motorcycle veterans.
-This is a first bike that will last, in fact it even features a 'Supermoto' ride mode for when you're ready to up the performance a bit.
+The 390 Duke ticks nearly every box - from its fantastic visuals based on the Super Duke R, to its top class performance.
+The single-cylinder 373cc engine puts out 43hp and stays in line with A2 licence requirements but the bike's lightweight (just 149kg with an empty tank) and impressive torque make for a fun ride even for motorcycle veterans.
+This is the first bike that will last, in fact, it even features a 'Supermoto' ride mode for when you're ready to up the performance a bit.

 - Engine type: 1-cylinder, 4-stroke engine

 - Weight: 149kg (empty)